pratim994/Matching-engine-/Matching-engine/Readme.md

-# 🚀 Low Latency Trading Engine (C++)
+# Low Latency Trading Engine (C++)

-## 📌 Overview
+## Overview
-This project is a high-performance, low-latency trading system inspired by *"Building Low Latency Applications in C++" by Sourav Ghosh*.
+This project is a high-performance, low-latency trading system .
 It simulates a simplified exchange and trading clients, focusing on deterministic performance, minimal latency, and efficient memory usage.

-The system consists of:
-- **Exchange Engine** – order matching and market state
-- **Trading Clients** – maker/taker/random strategies
-- **Benchmark Suite** – performance evaluation
-- **Profiling Support** – perf + Python/IPython analysis

 ---